Considering abortion? What you need to know before an abortion procedure

 - Confidential results and counseling

-Make an appointment for a free pregnancy test to determine if you qualify for a free ultrasound. all one of our clinics or make an appointment online.
+Make an appointment for a free pregnancy test to determine if you qualify for a free ultrasound at one of our women’s health centers or make an appointment online.

 Get tested for STDs before an abortion